-Caprese Skillet Chicken Recipe – Pan-seared chicken topped with melting mozzarella cheese, fresh tomatoes, a sprinkle of basil, and a drizzle of balsamic vinegar.
-Quick, easy, and SO delicious!
+Pan-seared chicken breast topped with melting mozzarella cheese, fresh tomatoes, a sprinkle of basil, and a drizzle of balsamic vinegar.
+A quick, easy, and delicious chicken dinner idea!

 That up there calls for a repeat of summer, yes?
 Eeeeep!

 Hello Hello!
 How’s it going?
 I wore long sleeves and a jacket last night… NOT JOKING. () Normally, that type of disaster leads me straight to a bowl of Smoked Sausage, Kale and Potato Soup, BUT not before I get to fully enjoy the last of my mom’s garden-fresh tomatoes and basil.
 Also, technically, we have exactly 17 more days of Summer, so yeah…take that you crispy, chilly weather, you!

 Before we start, let’s just mention the fact that I don’t care if it was -192 degrees out there and rocks were falling from the sky – nothing would stop me from scarfing down this incredible chicken dinner.
 NAH.THING.

 To add, I am also SO excited to tell you about a combination that I truly adore: an author of a cookbook that is also a food blogger!

 This right up here ⬆ ⬆ ⬆ is HER cookbook!
 The Weeknight Dinner Cookbook is filled with quick dinner recipes, flavorful side dishes, and a few gorgeous and sweet treats.
 The recipes are all categorized by the amount of time and effort required to make each dish, with notes suggesting a side dish for each main dish.
 The tagline, “Simple Family-Friendly Recipes for Everyday Home Cooking”, could not be more fitting; it completely delivers on its promise.